 - Return to the States and stay unemployed for 9 months until an older friend calls me down to Atlanta to help him with the management training company he is starting.

 - I'm not really into my new job (still suffering from Ph.D. envy), but I work hard and slowly learn a little about the real world.

 - Get in debt and take a second job working customer service in the evenings and on weekends (great experience!).

-- After 20 months I get tired of Atlanta and head north to the NYC area.
+- After 20 months I get tired of Atlanta and head back north to the NYC area.

-- Initially I'm unemployed but at least I get a job working in the evenings (again in customer service) so that I can job-hunt during the day.
+- Initially I'm unemployed but I get a job working in the evenings (again in customer service) so that I can job-hunt during the day.

 - After six months I land a semi-decent job in writing, editing, and instructional design for a sales training and consulting company in midtown Manhattan, but again I'm not really into it.

-- The company turns out to have revolving doors and it's a bad scene, so I find an editing job at a consulting company in scenic New Jersey.
+- The company has revolving doors and it's a bad scene, so I find an editing job at a consulting company in scenic New Jersey.

 - It's a case of out of the frying pan and into the fire, especially when a jealous peer becomes my boss.

 - After calling him to account for a highly questionable performance review, I get fired for insubordination and escorted from the building (another great experience!).